ShanonSamora/SQL/README.md

 # SQL
-Some practical work done in college
+Some work done in college.
 I worked a little with queries using WHERE, JOIN, HAVING, GROUP BY, ORDER BY, and so on.